zigman-dev/vscode-commit-test/README.md

             // Jenkins host to submit test to, just use default "hostAddress": "http://172.26.6.130:8080",

-            "commit-test": {
-                // Jenkins job to submit commit-test to, just use default "jobName": "mainline/commit-test"
-            },
-            "pre-commit": {
+            "sanity": {
-                // Jenkins job to submit pre-commit to, just use default "jobName": "cooper/pre-commit",
+                // Jenkins job to submit sanity test to, just use default "jobName": "SDLC/cooper/sanity",
-                // Parameters for pre-commit.
+                // Parameters for sanity test.
 Normally these will be tweaked for individual test.
                 "parameters": {
                     // Extra variables to use while configuring modem.
 Do not define CPPFLAGS variable here, please use modem_cppflags for macro defining.
                     "modem_config": "",